justinbmcbride/DLA-Project/README.md

    64 Killed
 learner@dla-tx2-004:~/Documents/DLA-Project-master/yolov3$
 ```
-* There are 106 layers and can identify 9000+ classes.
+* There are 106 layers in the YOLOv3 full model and it can identify 9000+ classes of objects.
 Jetson could not handle such a large model.
 * YOLOv3-tiny has 23 layers and can identify 80 classes.
- The smaller model was run with the traffic video: `$ ./darknet detector demo cfg/coco.data cfg/yolov3-tiny.cfg yolov3-tiny.weights traffic1.mp4` with this structure:
+ The smaller model ran with the traffic video: `$ ./darknet detector demo cfg/coco.data cfg/yolov3-tiny.cfg yolov3-tiny.weights traffic1.mp4` with this structure:
 ```
 layer     filters    size              input                output
     0 conv     16  3 x 3 / 1   416 x 416 x   3   ->   416 x 416 x  16  0.150 BFLOPs